LukeGrahamLandry/franca/docs/aggregates.md

 ## Tuples

-A tuple is a special kind of struct made by just wrapping values in parens.
+A tuple is a kind of struct made by just wrapping values in parens.
 They can be destructured into multiple variables so they're useful when a function wants to have multiple return values.
 You can access a tuple's fields individually with the names `_0`, `_1`, etc.